telerik/winforms-docs/gridview/columns/reordering-columns.md

 slug: winforms/gridview/columns/reordering-columns
 tags: reordering,columns
 published: True
-position: 3
+position: 5
 previous_url: gridview-columns-reordering-columns
 ---

 # Reordering Columns

-## Reordering columns

 The RadGridView control supports column reordering by the user at run-time.
 The user has just to drag the desired column's header at the desired position among the other headers and drop it there.
-In the RadGridView control, the __RadGridView.AllowColumnReorder__ property value determines whether users can move columns to different positions.
+In the RadGridView control, the __AllowColumnReorder__ property value determines whether users can move columns to different positions.

 #### Allow or disallow column reordering